Japanese_Beetles,_Ottawa

 Rose rosette is the latest rose virus confounding experts, as there’s not much that can stop it.
 It’s slowly taking over even roses that have been bred to be disease resistant, like the Knock Out variety.

-What to do?
-Dig up infected plants and dispose of them.
-Then, keep a close eye on neighboring plants for symptoms.
+What to do for plant disease treatment?
+Landscaping pros dig up infected plants and dispose of them.
+Then they keep a close eye on neighboring plants for symptoms.

 Level Green Experts: Your Best Defense